gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 designed for scientific communication but might help avoid overspecialized wording.

-## Ask for and accept help and offer help to others
+## Ask for/accept help & offer help to others

 Technical writing, or the literature of science and technology, is difficult because it requires you to take a technical (usually abstract) topic and explain